vaughany/xm/readme.md

 * **v0.0.1:** initial release.
 Logs load average and ram use to `stdout` and a log file.
 * **v0.0.2:** added Phusion Passenger worker watching (uses `passenger-status`, which requires elevated privileges to get details out of).
 Also, the entry in the log is suffixed with whichever text triggered it: `CPU` for load average, `RAM` for memory, `WRK` for Passenger workers.
 * **v0.0.3:** replaced reading /proc/cpuinfo with runtime.NumCPU(); added hostname to log file; added an hourly 'keep-alive' timestamp to the log file for clarity.
+* **v0.0.4:** created per-day logfile name; modified Passenger workers to log 10 or more used; modified CPU use to monitor only the recent minute average, not 5 or 15 minute averages; code to handle Ctrl-C nicely.